ShVerni/UltimateDoorbell/README.md

 This page will allow you to add or remove webhooks.
 Webhooks are automatically called when the bell chimes and again when the chime finishes ringing.
 Other event may be added to webhooks in the future.
 To add a webhook enter the full URL of the webhook.

-If you want to include POST or GET parameters you can create a comma separated list of `key:value` pairs.
+If you want to include POST or GET parameters, you can create a comma separated list of `key:value` pairs.
 There are two special values you can use:

 * `%SOUND_FILE%` will be replaced with the path on the SD card of the sound file currently being played.
 * `%EVENT%` will be replaced with an integer representing the triggering hook event (see the Events enum in the [LEDRing.h](/lib/LEDRing/src/LEDRing.h) file)